Calculator Library

 Other Methods To Find Zeros Of A Function

 • Analytically: One method to find zeros of a function is to solve the equation analytically.
 This involves using algebraic techniques to find the roots of the equation.
-This method can be useful for finding zeros of simple functions, but it becomes increasingly difficult for more complex functions.
+This method can be helpful for finding zeros of simple functions, but it becomes increasingly difficult for more complex functions.

 • Graphically: A third option is to plot the function and find the points where the graph crosses the x-axis.
-This method can be useful for finding zeros of simple functions, but it becomes increasingly difficult for more complex functions.
+This method can be helpful for finding zeros of simple functions, but it becomes increasingly difficult for more complex functions.

 Other Applications of Finding Zeros